const Base64 = struct {

 The 6-bit transformation presented at Figure 4.1 is the core part of the base64 encoder algorithm.
 By understanding how this transformation is made in code, the rest of the algorithm becomes much simpler to comprehend.

-We have 3 different scenarios that we need to account for in this transformation.
+There are 3 different scenarios that we need to take into account in this transformation.
 First, is the perfect scenario, where we have the perfect window of 3 bytes to work on.
 Second, we have the scenario where we have a window of only two bytes to work with.
 And last, we have the scenario where we have a window of one single byte.

 So, if you have the perfect window of 3 bytes, these are steps for the 6-bit transformation: